Getting Started

 • Process the film with your chosen developer

-• Maintain consistent temperature, time, and agitation
+• Maintain consistent temperature, time, and agitation (these are critical variables)

 • Note all development parameters in ZoneLab